fairfax-newsnow/adonis-pickler/README.md

 * `parse`

 ###ParserFormatterTracker
-A singleton that keeps track of which Scala data type's parser/formatter have been generated during Scala code compilation.
+A singleton that keeps track of which Scala data type's parser/formatter have been generated during code compilation.
 ###TraversableRegistrar
 It is the class where materializer macro is triggered to generate the code.
 Its client is `JsonRegistry`.
 When `JsonRegistry.register[SpecificDataType]` is called, it will implicitly load `TraversableRegistrar[SpecificDataType]` implementation whose code is generated as follows.
 * Checks from `ParserFormatterTracker` if `SpecificDataType`'s parser/formatter have been generated before.
 If no, it will call `ParserMaterializerImpl.parserQuote` and `FormatterMaterializerImpl.formatterQuote`.